adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

     ![Edge Optimize Personalization Request Payload](./../../assets/message_request_payload.png)

-### Validate the event with message definition response
+## Validate the event containing a message definition response

 After the request verified in the previous step returns, the AEPEdge extension will dispatch a response Event containing the data returned by the remote server.